Martin09/DeepSEM/README.md

 For my post-doc at LMSC, following my PhD, I thus looked at answering the question: **How can we use advanced ML techniques to extract quantiative information from SEM images in a scalable way?**

-This repository is my attempt to share what I have learned through easy-to-use tutorials and Google Colab scripts.
-My hope is that these codes will help lower the barrier to entry for other researchers looking to apply similar techniques in their own workflows.
+This repository is my attempt to share what I have learned through easy-to-use tutorials written as Google Colab scripts.
+My hope is that these tutorials will help lower the barrier to entry for other researchers looking to apply similar techniques in their own field.

 ## Content
 The code in this project is divided up by problem/use case: